 If you’re wanting typical San Gil /Colombian in general food, Balcón Sangileño is the place to go, you’ll see it up on the second floor of the corner directly across the park from the church on the main square.

 Where to grab a coffee in San Gil

 The first time we came to visit San Gil, we were a little disappointed by the lack of options for coffee shops.

-Returning in August 2019, we were happy to see really nice options such as Café las Cruces popping up.
+Returning to San Gil for the second time, we were happy to see really nice options such as Café las Cruces popping up.
 A good way to escape the heat!

 But of course, the very best way to enjoy a coffee in San Gil is to buy a tinto coffee from the stall at the corner of the main plaza (of calle 13 #10) and sit in the park to enjoy that sweet small town Colombian life.

-Now that you’ve reached end of our guide to San Gil, Colombia, you may also want to read:
+Now that you’ve reached end of our guide on the things to do in San Gil, Santander, you may also want to read: